Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 loadkeys pt-latin9
 </pre>

-I wasn't able to view the diferences between `pt-latin1` and `pt-latin9`, but most of the sites use `pt-latin9`.
+In my case there are two keymaps available, `pt-latin1` and `pt-latin9`, the diferences between them, can be seen [here](https://www.cs.tut.fi/~jkorpela/latin9.html).
+Just keep in mind that the ISO Latin 9 is more recent.

 #### (Optional) Partition plan

-Before any change, we should get to know the details of each recommended partition.
+Before any change, get to know the details of each recommended partition.

 I personally don't use any partition scheme because it reduces the total space available, and because I have an external HDD with a full partition backup of my system in case anything goes wrong.